-- Build and maintain partnerships with others in the protection and management of the urban forest - Manage the urban forest across public and private land for resilience to climate change
+- Build and maintain partnerships with others in the protection and management of the urban forest - Manage the urban forest across public and private land for resilience to climate change.

-- S5.5: Engage community in the design and delivery of particular urban forest projects, especially in vulnerable areas - S4.5.4: Develop an "Our Trees App" using collected data for residents to engage
+- S5.5: Engage specific community groups and traders in the design and delivery of particular urban forest projects, especially in priority areas. - S4.7: Develop an "Our Trees" web-based tool using collected data for residents to engage with the urban forest.

-Strategic Area 6 - Integrate the Urban Forest Principles into All Parts of Council Services
+Strategic Area 6 - Integrate the urban forest principles into all parts of Council services